 Have we received a harrowing vision of a future that has since come to pass?
 Let the l0s3rs lament their lack of hoverboards: I Want!
 A Telepathic!
 Dolphin!
 On a slightly more serious note, while Gibson’s vision of an immersive, head-mounted VR internet hasn’t come to pass, Johnny does request a Thomson Eyephone, which was a real VR rig designed by Jacob Lanier in the ’90s.
 It never caught on.

 Is the advent of VR eroding humanity’s sense of identity?
 Hang on, I believe Dr. Spider would like to share an opinion: “This causes it! (smacks computer) This causes it! (smacks other computer) This causes it! (smacks a third computer) Information overload!
 All the electronics around you poisoning the airwaves.
 Technological fucking civilization.
 But we still have all this shit, because we can’t live without it.”

-J-Bone, on Jones: “The way the Navy got him hooked up?
+J-Bone, describing Jones, a dolphin: “The way the Navy got him hooked up?
 He cuts through hard encryption like a knife cuts through butter.”

 Johnny, who has no idea they’re talking about a dolphin: “Codebreaker.
 Good.
 Can’t wait to meet him.”

 1337?
 Or sux0rz?
 So deeply, wonderfully 1337.